ccbogel/QualCoder/README.md

 py -m qualcoder
 ```

 If you are using python version 3.13 and get a dll error regarding the torch module when trying to run QualCoder.
-Try a different torch version:
+Install this torch version:

 ```
 pip install torch==2.8.0 torchvision==0.23.0 torchaudio==2.8.0